billsix/programmingFromTheGroundUp/docs/source/counting.rst

 ------------------------------

-So far, we have been unable to display any number stored to the user, except by the extremely limitted means of passing it through exit codes.
+So far, we have been unable to display any number stored to the user, except by the extremely limited means of passing it through exit codes.
 In this section, we will discuss converting positive numbers into strings for display.